learn-co-curriculum/project-mode-ideas/README.md

   * Basically like OkCupid's My Best Face - but imagine you want to choose an image for your website, which is best?
 Split test it.
   * Inspired by "I wish there was OKCupid's My Best Face for business.
 I have a stack of #MuseumHack tour images, want to know which one is liked best."

+### Social Impact

+* Make an app that connects soup kitchens with restaurants to coordinate leftover food pickup.
+* Matching Volunteer Tutors to Students for High Schoolers/Middle Schoolers
+  * Uses locations, skill levels, preferences, availability to match tutors with students.
+* Transit App for Disabled People
+  * See [this link](http://www.ny1.com/content/news/218820/contest-seeks-developers-to-create-transit-apps-aimed-at-nyers-with-disabilities/) for more info.

 ## Data